-The precious oil from hemp seeds is a miracle superfood in its own right.
+The precious oil from hemp seeds and cannabis seeds are a miracle superfood in their own rights.
 For some of us, hemp seed oil is part of a daily health regimen.
 I take a tablespoonful a day with my morning vitamins to treat multiple sclerosis (MS) and have done so for 21 years.
 It has helped keep the symptoms to a minimum and me out of a wheelchair, so far.

 Amid the thousands of uses for hemp, the benefits of its tiny seeds stand out.
 With easy to digest, plant-based protein and fiber, they make good snacks or smoothies and are yummy-crunchy sprinkled on foods.